perfectsense/gyro/docs/getting-started/creating.rst

 This document will focus on the implementation of this architecture in AWS.

-By the end of this guide you should have a working local Gyro environment along with deploying below given resources on AWS cloud :
+By the end of this guide you should have a working local Gyro environment and deployed below given resources on AWS cloud :

 1. Virtual private cloud network (VPC)
 2. Subnets